 - Unencumbered licensure as a registered nurse

-- Master's degree from a CCNE, CNEA or ACEN (formerly NLNAC) and regionally accredited program
+- Master's degree from a CCNE, CNEA or ACEN (formerly NLNAC) and institutionally accredited college or university

 - Master's degree cumulative GPA of at least 3.5 on a 4.0 scale